 Sensors are devices or subsystems that function to detect changes around its environment and send that information to other electronic devices.
 Furthermore, they are used together with other electronic devices.
 These devices, together with other electronics, utilize IoT (Internet of Things) technology.
-IoT is a system of interrelated and internet-connected objects that can collect and transfer data through a wireless network with no human interference.
+IoT is a system of interrelated and internet-connected objects that can collect and transfer data through a wireless n etwork with no human interference (in the home-zone).

 Today, technology has become a big part of our lives, in that in everything in almost everything we do, there are some technological influences.
 This means technology is part and parcel of our daily routine.
 With the invention of sensor technology, people have transformed their homes into smart homes.
 Smart homes are brilliant concepts that let you have total control over your home even when you are not around.

 Having this technology at home will ensure that that get accurate information about what is going on around your home-zone.
 Your home will be linked through a wireless connection to your electronic handheld device.
 Therefore, you will easily monitor your home, either from work or on the go.
 This article will deliver more insights in regards to sensor technology at home and everything else you need to know.